hvianna/audioMotion.js/README.md

 You can use a music player software that supports m3u playlists, like [foobar2000](https://www.foobar2000.org/) or [VLC](https://www.videolan.org/vlc/), to arrange your songs more easily and generate the playlist.
 Just make sure the playlist entries do not contain absolute paths or drive letters - they should be relative to the location of the playlist file itself, or audioMotion won't be able to load the songs.
 And remember all files must be located below your mapped "music" folder.

-Example of a playlist file:
+Example of an m3u playlist file:

 ```
 (1971) Meddle\05 Seamus.flac